 Non-market rental units intended to meet rental demand for very low-income households with incomes under $30,000 per year (in 2020).

 Supportive housing is subsidized housing with on-site, non-clinical supports and common amenity areas.
 Supports can include counselling and referral to primary health care services, employment readiness and lifeskills training, supervision and care planning, etc. Independent, non-market housing is subsidized housing in which tenants live independently with minimal or no support or supervision.
-The majority of proposals for both sites are based on an independent, non-market housing model.

 In Queensborough, 15.6% of residents were considered low-income in 2017, which was lower than for New Westminster overall (17.2%).
 In total, there were 1,510 residents of Queensborough who were considered low-income in 2017, including 270 children and youth (0 to 17 years) and 330 seniors (65+ years).

 Across New Westminster there were 10,215 households spending 30% or more of their before-tax household income on housing costs in 2016, or 31.3% of all households.
 The Canada Mortgage and Housing Corporation considers housing to be affordable if it costs less than 30% of a household’s before-tax household income.

 In New Westminster, the number of households on BC Housing’s waitlist increased by 28% between June 2014 and July 2019, from 460 households to 589 households.
 The need for affordable housing cuts across all demographic groups: in July 2019, there were 215 family households, 207 senior households, 105 person with disabilities households, 47 single person households, and 15 wheelchair accessible needs households on the waitlist.